HorseshitPhilosophy/Horseshit/_posts/2025-03-04-58-primordics-B.markdown

 ## Abstract

-Primordics is a new philosophical framework that introduces qualia and ligans as the primitives of awareness, explains how apprehensions (cyclic ligan-closures) and abstractions (token-stabilizations) emerge from them, diagnoses paradox as reference-flattening (extending Gödel’s insight beyond logic), and redefines philosophy’s aim as conceptual homeostasis rather than truth or universality.
+Primordics is a new philosophical framework that introduces qualia and ligans as the primitives of awareness, explains how apprehensions (cyclic ligan-closures) and abstractions (token-stabilizations) emerge from them, diagnoses paradox as reference-flattening (generalizing the boundary phenomenon exemplified by Gödel), and redefines philosophy’s aim as conceptual homeostasis rather than truth or universality.

 ## Definitions